osinenkop/regelum-control/docsrc/controllers.rst

     )

     # Run the training process
-    controller.run()
+    pipeline.run()

 Proximal Policy Optimization (PPO) Algorithm
 ============================================

 Overview
 --------
-The PPOController implements the Proximal Policy Optimization (PPO) algorithm, a policy gradient method for reinforcement learning that balances exploration and exploitation by clipping the policy update.
+The PPOPipeline implements the Proximal Policy Optimization (PPO) algorithm, a policy gradient method for reinforcement learning that balances exploration and exploitation by clipping the policy update.
 PPO aims to take the biggest possible improvement step on a policy without causing performance collapse, thus ensuring a monotonic improvement.

 Gradient Optimization Formulas
 ------------------------------